epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/dataprep_MH.md

 + **PCA1, PCA2, PCA3...** : Ancestry covariates.
 These are continuous GWAS-based principal components, which capture ethnicity/ancestry.
 If GWAS data are not available, use self-reported ethnicity: in this case, create a categorical factor variable called ETHNIC (which will be treated as a dummy-coded covariate by the R package).
 If you feel another way to address ethnicity/race/ancestry would be more appropriate for your cohort (e.g., stratification, methylation-based estimates...), please contact us first and let's discuss how to proceed.
 + **Selection factors (optional covariate)**: Please include if relevant for your study.
 For example, if your sample contains cases and controls for some condition, please include the case/control variable in all models.

 Batch effects are dealt with using Combat in the pre-processing phase: batch covariates are not needed in the EWAS phase models, as shown in the example script using the R package provided.
 Estimated cell types are estimated in the pre-processing phase using the R package: they are included in the analysis, as shown in the example script using the R package provided.

+Further, you will need a **MEDICATION** variable (see Analysis plan for details), where 1=used psychiatric medications during prengancy and 0=did not use psychiatric medications during pregnancy, for running the sensitivity analyses (if you do not have medication data, you do not need to run these extra models).

 ### COHORT DESCRIPTION / WHAT TO REPORT IN README